 Normality of random effects

-We visually inspect the required normal distribution of the random effects.
+We visually inspected the required normal distribution of the random effects.

 Influential cases

-We will use the function ‘influence’ from the influence.ME package to assess influential cases.
-We will plot Cook’s distance for each model, and define outliers as those cases with Cook’s distance > μ + 3 σ.
-We will re-calculate all models without influential cases, and report Bonferroni-corrected p-values of these models if they lead to a different conclusion than the original models for any of the imputations.
+We used the function ‘influence’ from the influence.ME package to assess influential cases.
+We plotted Cook’s distance for each model, and defined outliers as those cases with Cook’s distance > μ + 3 σ.
+We re-calculated all models without influential cases, and reported Bonferroni-corrected p-values of these models if they led to a different conclusion than the original models for any of the imputations.

 Model stability

-We will test the stability of the linear mixed model with the command “glmm.model.stab”based on code written by Roger Mundry (https://github.com/keyfm/eva/blob/master/trpm8/src/glmm_stability.r.).
+We tested the stability of the linear mixed model with the command “glmm.model.stab”based on code written by Roger Mundry.
 This function derives coefficients and their standard errors for all predictors while excluding levels of the random effects one at a time.
-If the function returns convergence issues, we will try to fix them by introducing a control object.
-Further, we will inspect the summarized range of estimated coefficients and evaluate whether they differ substantially from the original coefficients.
+If the function returned convergence issues, we tried to fix them by introducing a control object.
+Further, we inspected the summarized range of estimated coefficients and evaluated whether they differ substantially from the original coefficients.

 Variance inflation

-We will calculate variance inflation with the function ‘vif’ from the car package omitting the random effect and interaction terms from the mixed models M1 - M4.
-A VIF above 10 will be considered problematic and lead to the inspection of a correlogram of all variables in the model.
-If two variables of interest are highly collinear, we will calculate the residualized version of each of the predictors to infer its independent effect.
-If two control variables are highly collinear, we will ignore their covariance.
+We calculated variance inflation with the function ‘vif’ from the car package omitting the random effect and interaction terms from the mixed models M1 - M4.
+A VIF above 10 was considered problematic and led to the inspection of a correlogram of all variables in the model.
+If two variables of interest were highly collinear, we calculated the residualized version of each of the predictors to infer its independent effect.
+If two control variables were highly collinear, we ignored their covariance.

 Exploratory Analyses

-E1: Effects of baseline WHR and change in risk factors on WML progression Our power analysis revealed low power to detect the hypothesized effect size for the association with baseline WHR as well as change in blood pressure and WHR on WML.
+E1: Effects of baseline WHR and change in risk factors on WMH progression Our power analysis revealed low power to detect the hypothesized effect size for the association with baseline WHR as well as change in blood pressure and WHR on WMH.
 There is very little data from longitudinal studies and our estimate was based on scaling of cross-sectional associations which might be biased and error-prone.
-We therefore test these effects in exploratory analyses:
+We therefore tested these effects in exploratory analyses:

-E1a: Higher WHR at baseline predicts stronger increase of WML volume at follow-up.
+E1a: Higher WHR at baseline predicts stronger increase of WMH volume at follow-up.

-E1b: Higher change in WHR predicts stronger increase of WML volume at follow-up.
+E1b: Higher change in WHR predicts stronger increase of WMH volume at follow-up.

-E1c: Higher change in DBP predicts stronger increase of WML volume at follow-up.
+E1c: Higher change in DBP predicts stronger increase of WMH volume at follow-up.

-We will use the statistical model M1
+We used the statistical model M1

-M1: asinh(WML) ~ Age_baseline + Age_change + DBP_baseline + DBP_baseline:Age_change + DBP_change + WHR_baseline + WHR_baseline:Age_change + WHR_change + Gender + HT_medication + TIV + (1|subj)
+M1: asinh(WMH) ~ Age_baseline + Age_change + DBP_baseline + DBP_baseline:Age_change + DBP_change + WHR_baseline + WHR_baseline:Age_change + WHR_change + Gender + HT_medication + TIV + (1|subj)

-and report the effect size, p-value and one-sided Bayes factor for the interaction term of baseline WHR and age change, DBP change and WHR change.
+and reported the effect size, p-value and one-sided Bayes factor for the interaction term of baseline WHR and age change, DBP change and WHR change.

-E2: Gender-specific effects in WML progression
+E2: Gender-specific effects in WMH progression

 We did not perform power analyses for these hypotheses (E2a - E2c) due to missing reference values in the literature.
-Therefore, we will explore whether WML progression is more pronounced in women (E2a).
+Therefore, we explored whether WMH progression was more pronounced in women (E2a).
+We used a modified version of statistical model M1

+M1E2a: asinh(WMH) ~ Age_baseline + Age_change + Gender + Gender:Age_change + DBP_baseline + DBP_baseline:Age_change + DBP_change + WHR_baseline + WHR_baseline:Age_change + WHR_change + HT_medication + TIV + (1|subj)

+and reported the effect size, p-value and one-sided Bayes factor for the interaction term of gender and age change.
+We expected a positive coefficient for women.

-We will use a modified version of statistical model M1
+We also explored whether there was an interactive effect of gender and DBP on WMH progression, where in women DBP has a stronger effect than in men (E2b).
+We used a modified version of statistical model M1

-M1E2a: asinh(WML) ~ Age_baseline + Age_change + Gender + Gender:Age_change + DBP_baseline + DBP_baseline:Age_change + DBP_change + WHR_baseline + WHR_baseline:Age_change + WHR_change + HT_medication + TIV + (1|subj)
+M1E2b: asinh(WMH) ~ Age_baseline + Age_change + Gender + Gender:Age_change + Gender:DBP_baseline + Gender:Age_change:DBP_baseline + DBP_baseline:Age_change + DBP_change + WHR_baseline + WHR_baseline:Age_change + WHR_change + HT_medication + TIV + (1|subj)